Pratyush1606/doclib/README.md

 7. Run ``python manage.py migrate`` to create the doclib models.

-8. Start the development server and visit ``http://localhost:8000/doclib/`` to access the doclib.
+8. Start the development server by running ``python manage.py runserver localhost:8000``

+9. Visit ``http://localhost:8000/doclib/`` to access the doclib.